echemdb/.github/profile/README.md

 ## Welcome to the echemDB

+Our [echemDB projects](https://www.echemdb.org) aim at creating, interacting and providing machine-readable 2D (or time series) data from experiments, computational results and published figures.
+These data are stored according to the [FAIR principles](https://www.go-fair.org/fair-principles/) using the [frictionless framework](https://framework.frictionlessdata.io/) and a [metadata standard](https://github.com/echemdb/metadata-schema) to describe the underlying data.
+To develop our tools we focus on data found in the field of electrochemistry.
+The base modules can, however, be modified to meet any other kind of time series data.
+The echemDB aims at creating open-source projects which are of equal interest for curious scientists, contributors, and developers.

-The echemDB provides machine-readable 2D data from published figures and stores such data according to the [FAIR principles](https://www.go-fair.org/fair-principles/).
+ and stores such data according to the [FAIR principles](https://www.go-fair.org/fair-principles/).
 We currently focus on [cyclic voltammograms](https://en.wikipedia.org/wiki/Cyclic_voltammetry) recorded for single crystal electrodes in contact with liquid electrolytes.
-The echemDB is an open-source project which is of equal interest for curious scientists, contributors, and developers.

 The echemDB consists of:

-* A [public repository](https://github.com/echemdb/website/tree/main/literature) of data recovered from published articles.
-* The [svgdigitizer](https://echemdb.github.io/svgdigitizer) which digitizes plots in scientific publications from carefully prepared scalable vector graphics.
-An electrochemistry module offers convenience functionality, e.g., to reconstruct a time axis based on the scan rate, extract axis units, or reference potentials.
-A digittized figure can then be included in the public echemDB repository.
+* The [svgdigitizer](https://echemdb.github.io/svgdigitizer) which digitizes plots in scientific publications from carefully prepared scalable vector graphics (SVG).
+The tool supports different kinds of plots and allows reconstruct a time axis based on the scan rate ot extract axis units.
+Additional modules offer convenience functionality to create frictionless datapackages for specfic types of plots, such as [cyclic voltammograms](https://en.wikipedia.org/wiki/Cyclic_voltammetry) found in electrochemistry.
-* The [echemDB website](https://echemdb.github.io/website) which provides an overview of the data digitized by the community, including plots, and metadata.
-* The [echemdb module](https://echemdb.github.io/echemdb/) is a Python interface to search the echemDB repository.
-Conveniently, this allows direct comparison between published datasets and data acquired in the laboratory.
+* The [unitpackage module](https://echemdb.github.io/unitpackage/) is a Python interface to create and interact with a collection of frictionless datapackges.
+Conveniently, this allows direct comparison between similar kinds of published datasets and data acquired in the laboratory.
+* The [echemDB website](https://www.echemdb.org) provides an overview on our activities and illustrates how datapackages provided by the community, including plots, and metadata can be [visualized in a web interface](https://www.echemdb.org).
+* The [autoag-metadata] allows recording metadata from a template during file creation, for example, upon recording data in the lab or saving any other file in your file system.

-## Contribution
+## Suggestions and Contributions

 Contributions are always welcome and do not necessarily require programming skills.
-Please leave us a message if you are interested in contributing to the echemDB ☺

-You could get started by [digitizing some published data](https://echemdb.github.io/svgdigitizer/workflow.html) in your area of research or by extending any of the pages of the [echemDB website](https://echemdb.github.io/website/).
-If your interest is outside of cyclic voltammograms or electrochemistry, we would also be thrilled to hear about your ideas to extend these projects to other areas.
+Please [leave us a message](https://github.com/orgs/echemdb/discussions).
+We would also be thrilled to hear about your ideas to extend the echemDB projects to other areas. ☺